astriaorg/astria/charts/README.md

 If you deploy a custom Blockscout app, it will be available at `http://blockscout.<rollup_name>.localdev.me`.

+### Sequencer

+The default sequencer RPC is available at <http://rpc.sequencer.localdev.me/health>.

+### EVM Rollup

+The default EVM rollup has an RPC endpoint available at <http://executor.astria.localdev.me>.

+There is also a default WSS endpoint available at <ws://ws-executor.astria.localdev.me>.

+If you deploy a custom rollup, then the endpoints will be `http://executor.<rollup_name>.localdev.me` and `ws://ws-executor.<rollup_name>.localdev.me`

 ### Connecting Metamask

 * adding the default network